MikkeBee/UnitTesting/Blakley_Michael_product/getTotalPriceofProductsByType_testCases.md

 ### get_total_price_of_products_by_types(searchValue)

-Returns the total price of all cars that have the same type than the given searchValue.
-If no product with the given searchValue is found throws an exeption `'nothing found with given'`.
-If a parameter searchValue is missing, an exeption `'missing parameter'` is thrown
+Returns the total price of all products that have the same type than the given searchValue.
+If no product with the given searchValue is found, it throws an exception `'nothing found matching the search parameter'`.
+If the searchValue is missing, an exception `'missing parameter'` is thrown.

 ## Test 1: No searchValue